The Free City (Zephyria)

 The Generational Divide

-GrowingBorn-in-Zephyria residents have never lived under corporate rule.
-To them, the founding generation's paranoia about dependency looks like stubbornness—refusing medical aid, rejecting computational upgrades, choosing hardship out of principle rather than necessity.
+GrowingBorn-in-Zephyria residents have never experienced corporate life.
+To them, the founding generation's paranoia about dependency looks like stubbornness—refusing medical aid, rejecting computational upgrades, choosing hardship out of principle.
 "We're dying for a memory," one young Council candidate said.
 She won her district by 70%.

 "Democracy's dirty secret: sometimes the people vote for the wrong thing, and you have to live with it anyway.
 That's not a bug.
 It's the whole point." — Elena Valdez, Old Core Council representative